 Does the Co-op still give stamps?

 Scotland, led by Nicola Sturgeon, sees the ‘wurruld’ in different terms.
 She’s right to demand we stay members of Europe.
-We made our position plain in the European Parliament on the day the smoker and boozer’s champion Farage gave it the finger in good arrogant, bumptious xenophobic style.
+We made our position plain in the European Parliament on the day Farage gave it the finger.
 The response was instant.
 Any number of influential European politicians began welcoming Scotland as a loyal partner, angering unionist woodlice.

 All life evolves except politicians

-“Another twenty years and our thumbs will be a few millimetres longer; one day longer than our index finger.”
+“Another twenty years and our thumbs will be a few millimetres longer.”

 “Aye, you’re right, Mister.
 They’ll make good skewers for a kebab.”

-“Will we be allowed to eat kebabs, now out of the EU?”
+“Will we be allowed to eat kebabs, when out of the EU?”

 “Aye, there’s a thing.
 It’ll no stop me goin’ there, or tae Spain fir ma holidays.”